depasquale-lab/StateSpaceDynamics.jl/paper/paper.md

 # Summary

 State-space models (SSMs) are powerful tools for modeling time series data that naturally arise across a variety of domains, including neuroscience, finance, and engineering.
 The unifying principle of these models is that they assume that an observation sequence, $Y_1, Y_2,...,Y_T$, is generated through an underlying hidden latent sequence, $X_1, X_2,...,X_T$.
 This general framework encompasses two of the most popular models for time series analysis: the Hidden Markov Model (HMM) and the (Gaussian) Linear Dynamical System (LDS, i.e., the Kalman filter).
-SSMs provide a probabilistic framework for describing the temporal evolution of many phenomena, and their generality naturally leads to widely applicable use cases.
-We introduce `StateSpaceDynamics.jl`, an open source, modular package designed to be fast, readable, and self contained [@SSDjl2024]
+Thus, SSMs provide a probabilistic framework for describing the temporal evolution of many phenomena, and their generality naturally leads to widely applicable use cases.
+We introduce `StateSpaceDynamics.jl`, an open source, modular package designed to be fast, readable, and self contained for the express purpose of fitting a plurality of SSMs, easily in Julia. [@SSDjl2024]

 # Statement of need